VIpin04345/Hotel_Management_Frontend/README.md

 Contributions are welcome!
 If you’d like to improve this project:

-1. Fork the repo
+1. Fork the repo.

-2. Create a new branch
+2. Create a new branch.

-3. Make changes
+3. Make changes.

-4. Submit a pull request
+4. Submit a pull request.

 # 📄 License